SINDARIN HUB

 Orthel-, Orthor-, Osgar-, Palandir- and Trenar-.

-Because the first part of these verbs is a prefix, i-affection does not apply to the first vowel, e.g.
+Because the first part of these verbs is a prefix, i-mutation does not apply to the first vowel, e.g.

 Orthellin = I roofed, Orthell = He roofed, Orthellir = They roofed